kstenerud/concise-encoding/cbe-specification.md

 #### Short Form

 Short form arrays have their length encoded in the lower 4 bits of the type code itself in order to save space when encoding arrays with lengths from 0 to 15 elements.

-Not all array types have a short form.
+**Note**: Not all array types have a short form.

 ```dogma
 array_short_uid   = u8(0x7f) & u4(0) & array_short(uid(~));